hashicorp/design-system/website/docs/patterns/disabled-patterns/index.md

 ---
 title: Disabled patterns
-description: Guidelines, compositions, and interaction patterns for selecting and transforming results in a Table.
+description: Guidelines for content display based on user permissions and actions.
-caption: Guidelines, compositions, and interaction patterns for selecting and transforming results in a Table.
+caption: Guidelines for content display based on user permissions and actions.
 related:
 previewImage:
 navigation: